alluniq/polar/README.md

-Grizzly
+Polar
 ===============================

-Grizzly is a simple, fast and powerful way to manage user permissions/groups.
+Polar is a simple, fast and powerful way to manage user permissions/groups.
 It uses redis as a backend storage mechanism for all your permissions mechanism and simple DSL to define all the available permissions within a system.

 Usage example
 ----------